mafik38/ptero-wings-optimisation/README.md

 Hello!
 This GitHub repository is created to simplify the setup process for wings and the Pterodactyl panel, as well as to optimize Linux for stable operation and configure Anti-Disk-Fill.
-If you have any questions or encounter any issues, feel free to reach out to us on Discord: `sparixxpogi`.
+If you have any questions or encounter any issues, feel free to reach out to us on Discord: `mafiscute`.

 To set up wings/panel quickly, use the following command:
 ```bash